winniae/beanmodeller/readme.md

     </dependency>

-The `contentbeans-accessorizors` module has no additional code, but only this build instruction:
+The `contentbeans-accessorizors` module has no additional code, but only this build instruction and a dependency to the contentbeans module:

     <build>
     <plugins>